The most common question I get from Black freelancers? It’s…

 Since the goal here at Black Freelance is helping you find a balance of profitability and peace, I usually try to encourage people who want to work with small businesses to also consider adding on clients who can pay more.
 That said, small businesses can also be viable!

 Stay selective but also consider expanding your definition of “small”.
 Most people tend to mean 1-2 person “micro businesses”, but small business can extend up to 250 people and sometimes much more.
 If that’s not your thing, stay open to working with businesses that are mature and profitable enough to pay the rates you need to meet your freelance goals.

 The thing about small businesses is that they have a lot of special needs, but as a small business yourself, you can provide a ton of value as an experienced and informed guide.

 Small Business Trends (trade platform)

 “I want to do something that interests me.”

 Interests, hobbies, demographics, and passions are big spaces, with some being more viable for profitable freelance careers than others.

 Look at the U.S. baby care market — it’s an over $70 billion industry.
 Things like personal finance, elder care, home ownership, and even pet care (a $62 billion industry) are common focuses for freelancers.
 Interests like social justice can be remixed a ton of different ways to give you more flexibility in your career.
 Fields like gaming and consumer tech are solid and growing options too.
 All these spaces need writers, marketers, content marketers, SEO specialists, social media experts, designers, and a bunch of other skill sets.

-If you step out and don’t seem to be getting traction, consider intersecting with another niche dimension like e-commerce, B2B, or tech to boost your earning potential.
+If you step out and don’t seem to be getting traction or are getting frustrated by low rates, consider intersecting with another niche dimension like e-commerce, B2B, or tech to boost your earning potential.